Cluster rippled Servers

 This defines the key pairs the server uses to recognize members of its cluster.

-4. After saving the config file, restart rippled on each server.
+4. After saving the config file, restart `rippled` on each server.

 # systemctl restart rippled

-5. To confirm that each server is now a member of the cluster, use the peers method.
-The cluster field should list the public keys and (if configured) the custom names for each server.
+5. To confirm that each server is now a member of the cluster, use the [peers method](/docs/references/http-websocket-apis/admin-api-methods/peer-management-methods/peers).
+The `cluster` field should list the public keys and (if configured) the custom names for each server.

 For example, using the commandline interface: